BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Action1;
 ```

+There are several more specific types of and uses for queries that are worth discussing in the following sub-sections.
+(TO-DO: Revise?)

+### Queries Tab {.tabset}

 #### Action Queries

 Some queries are used to perform an operation instead of getting information about the game's state.
 As mentioned at the start of the section on queries, there are some that combine strings, perform basic arithmetic, generate a random number, and more.
-The reason they are still technically queries is because they do return information to the rule that uses it, unlike **Calls** and **Procedures**, which do not return any information.
+The reason they are still technically queries is because they are used in the condition section of a rule and return some kind of information, unlike **Calls** and **Procedures**, which are used in the action section of a rule and do not return any information.

 Let's use the query to find the sum of two integers as an example: